paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### A Lifo Stack

 For the uninitiated, ***Lifo*** is an acronym for *Last in first out*.
-A linked list is well suited for Lifo stacks.
-The return stack used by most languages with functions is Lifo, so every return returns from the most recently entered function.
+It well suits a linked list.
+The return stack used by most languages with functions is Lifo, so every return returns from the most recent function.
 Stack-based languages such as FORTH and FICL make working with Lifo an art form of efficiency (and unreadability).
 We use Lifo stacks every day with the undo stack when editing or the back button on a browser.

 ##### First